Acharacle Drove Road

 Path starts heading upwards over slight rise, continues fairly straight, ground quite marshy in places, but route remains obvious to a good wooden bridge over the Allt Innis nam Feorag (NM626626).
-At junction with route from right (Lochan nam Fiann), gate open, digger, road greatly improved, new surface of compacted stones on membrane layer, ‘old road’ no longer visible; rough grassy marshy moorland with rocky outcrops, route swings southwards to a forest gate, open (also side pedestrian gate) - area not as heavily wooded as indicated on map
+At junction with route from right (Lochan nam Fiann), gate open, road greatly improved, new surface of compacted stones on membrane layer, ‘old road’ no longer visible; rough grassy marshy moorland with rocky outcrops, route swings southwards to a forest gate, open (also side pedestrian gate) - area not as heavily wooded as indicated on map

 The turn at 6085/6225 is not obvious and easily missed.
 It descends to Glenborrodale farm, beyond which is the main road.
 However, a more obvious route to Glenborrodale is as follows.
 At NM606619 there is a junction with the track from Glenmore; wooden bridge, older than other bridges, deer fence gate padlocked, pedestrian gate open, Ardgour Deer Management Group sign.
 Route continues downhill past the Ardnamurchan Bunkhouse (NM607613) to reach the public road.

 OS Landranger 40 (Loch Shiel) or OS Explorer 390

 As this drove road between Acharacle and Glenborrodale was not mentioned in Haldane's The Drove Roads of Scotland, it was possibly not a main route.
 However, local information reported in 1960 refers to a man in his 80s who remembers the track's use as a drove road to the cattle fairs which used to be held at Kentra near Acharacle.
-Also, as droves are known to have gone from Glen Borrodale across Loch Sunart to Doirlinn in Morvern, where there was a drovers' change house until about 1880.
-So this may have been a feeder route for that Glen Borrodale ferry.
+Also, as droves are known to have gone from Glen Borrodale across Loch Sunart to Doirlinn in Morvern, where there was a drovers' change house until about 1880, this may have been a feeder route for that Glen Borrodale ferry.

 The old road can be seen on the OS third edition 1" map which was surveyed in 1905.
 In places it is still beautifully made up with a sound base and sturdy stone culverts.